bavarianprayoga/landscapecolorizer/README.md

 - landscapes island (500 pictures)
 - landscapes japan (900 pictures)

+Preprocessing:
-Preprocessing: Images were resized to 512×512.
+- Images were resized to 512×512.

-Augmentation:
+Augmentations:
 - Random horizontal & vertical flips
 - Random 15 degrees rotation
 - Added color jitter
 - Random resize crop

-The dataset is not grouped into classes and only contains images so there's not much EDA or preprocessing to do apart resizing the image to 512x512
+The dataset is not grouped into classes and only contains images so there's not much EDA or preprocessing to do apart from resizing the image to 512x512

 ## **Installation & Usage**